Sam Sixkiller: Biography

-Samuel Sixkiller was born sometime in 1842 in the Going Snake District of the Cherokee Nation which is now known as the Adair County in Oklahoma.
+Samuel Sixkiller was born about 1842 in the Going Snake District of the Cherokee Nation which is now known as the Adair County in Oklahoma.
 He was the son of Red Bird Sixkiller (a Cherokee man) and Pamelia Whaley (a white woman).
 Samuel also had a brother named Lucas Sixkiller.
 Samuel married Fannie Floria Foreman and had a child named Samuel Rasmus Sixkiller and daughter Fannie Ester 1879-1964.
 His son Samuel R, was born February 13, 1877, and he graduated from Carlisle University in 1895.
 The name Sixkiller according to legend came from a fight between the Creeks and the Cherokees where one of Samuel's ancestors killed six men before being killed himself and ever since this name has been passed down.